Remmie0/OpenFunsearch/setup_guide.md

 ### When Running Funsearch
 The `last_eval.txt` file generates output:
 - Runs that passed start with `RUNS_OK = True` and show the evaluated score as `TEST OUTPUT = Value`.
+- The file will be saved into the backup folder with the datetime concatenation to analyze older runs.

 ### Common Errors
-- **Core dumped (Segmentation Fault):** This is most likely due to out of memory (on GPU).
+- **Core dumped (Segmentation Fault):** This is most likely due to out-of-memory (on GPU).
 Solution: find a smaller model or reduce GPU layers in `main.py`.
 LLama models seem to get segmentation faults more often.
+Another fix for us was to update llama-cpp to the latest version after the release of Llama 3.
 - **Sandbox not found:** There can be issues depending on the system with spaces ' ' in the absolute file path.
 Try to move the project to a location without spaces in the file path.